Peace building between Shepherding Nomads in Marsabit

 Modern assault rifles contributed to the escalation of the conflict between two groups leading to violence and many fatalities.
 It lasted for more than 20 years.

-In the North Kenyan region bordering with Ethiopia and Somalia there live about ten different tribes and compete for water, pasture and livestock.
+About ten different tribes live in the North Kenyan region bordering with Ethiopia and Somalia.
+They compete for water, pasture and livestock.
 Geographically and ethnically the conflict is much bigger than the following case.

 Traditionally the young men protect the children, women, elders and the cattle as warriors with spears.
 Decisions are made by the elders.
 Young woman choose successful warriors.
 Elder woman/widows initiate acts of revenge.